top of page

 4. Type lV: a component of your kidneys, inner ear, and eye lens

-However, collagen-free topical treatments (creams or ointments applied to the skin) including retinol and tretinoin have been scientifically proven to trick your body into forming collagen to help skin regenerate.
+However, collagen-free topical treatments (creams or ointments applied to the skin) including retinol and tretinoin have been scientifically proven to trick your body into forming its own collagen to help skin regenerate.
 Retinol is derived from vitamin A, and is also used to prevent acne.
 Retinol has been used for several years for dismissing wrinkles, fine lines, and dull skin.
 It’s the third strongest form of retinoid, a vitamin A derivative, that promotes skin cell renewal and stimulates collagen production.
 Retinol may prove too harsh for those with sensitive skin, with potential side effects as serious as burning, scaling, and dermatitis.

 Bakuchiol, referred to as a natural retinol alternative, is a plant extract in Chinese and Indian restorative medicine.
 Studies have shown that bakuchiol also helps prevent fine lines and wrinkles, and helps with pigmentation, elasticity, and firmness.
-It’s a great option for those who shop vegan, clean, and in consideration of skin conditions like eczema, psoriasis, or dermatitis.
+It’s a great option for those who shop vegan, and in consideration of skin conditions like eczema, psoriasis, or dermatitis.

 Collagen production improvement is a very slow process.
 Most studies use a minimum of 8 weeks to assess collagen’s effects on skin health and joint pain relief, or at least 12 months for bone health.